trailblazer/trailblazer.github.io/gems/activity/0.2/api.md

 The `activity` gem allows you to define this *activity* and takes care of implementing the control flow, running the activity and making sure no invalid paths are taken.

-Your job is solely to implement the tasks and deciders put into this activity - you don't have to take care of executing it in the right order, and so on.
+Your job is solely to implement the tasks and deciders put into this activity - Trailblazer makes sure it is executed it in the right order, and so on.

 To eventually run this activity, three things have to be done.